 Yes.
-During the Annual Stockholders' Meeting, the external auditor of the Company, SGV & Co., if called upon to do so, validates the ballots when voting is done by secret ballot.
-Likewise, SGV counts the number of hands raised when voting by show of hands is done.
+During the 2016 Annual Stockholders' Meeting, the external auditor of the Company, SGV & Co., validated the ballots and the voting was done by secret ballot.

 (iii) Do the company's common shares carry one vote for one share?
 If not, disclose and give reasons for any divergence to this standard.
 Where the company has more than one class of shares, describe the voting rights attached to each class of shares.